mohamedtharwat000/eslint-config-flat-recommended/README.md

 [npm package](https://www.npmjs.com/package/eslint-config-flat-recommended)

-This is an NPM package that provides a simple, recommended, flexible and configurable ESLint setup (flat config), allowing you to easily configure and extend your linting setup based on your project needs.
-The package supports JavaScript, TypeScript, React, and stylistic linting, along with optional Prettier integration.
+This is an NPM package that provides a simple, recommended, flexible, and configurable ESLint setup (flat config), allowing you to easily configure and extend your linting setup based on your project needs.
+The package supports JavaScript, TypeScript, React, and stylistic linting and Prettier integration.

 ## Features